-OVERVIEW: House Bill 173 would do the following:
+OVERVIEW: The PCS to House Bill 173 would do the following:

-- Temporarily limit extraterritorial jurisdiction expansion in Wake County. - Deannex certain described property from the City of Asheville. - Limit commercial development moratoria in the Town of Taylortown. - Authorize the City of Asheboro to lease city owned property at Asheboro Municipal Airport for up to 40 years without treating it as a sale. - Establish the 2020 Census lines as the legal boundary between Catawba and Lincoln Counties.
+- Temporarily limit extraterritorial jurisdiction expansion in Wake County. - Deannex property from the City of Asheville. - Limit commercial development moratoria in the Town of Taylortown. - Authorize the City of Asheboro to lease city owned property at Asheboro Municipal Airport for up to 40 years without treating it as a sale. - Establish the legal boundary between Catawba and Lincoln Counties.